DouglasVolcato/avengers-api-react-page/README.md

-Web page made with React showing the documentation and consumming the avengers-api-crud.
+Web page made with React showing the documentation and consuming the avengers-api-crud.

 avengers-api-crud: https://github.com/DouglasVolcato/avengers-api-crud